savob/raccoon/README.md

 My first foray into making PCB art hardwarewise, and both capacitive sensing and really trying to supress power draw with coding.

+All this artwork was drawn by my lovely sister, Dorotea Bajic.
+Check out their website [dorotea.ca](https://dorotea.ca/), it's far nicer looking than my own.

 # Code

 ## Capacitive Sensing